NOSIBBiswas22/ninjaX/docs/reverse-proxy.md

 # Reverse Proxy in NinjaX

-This guide explains how to configure and use the reverse proxy functionality in NinjaX to route requests to backend services.
+This guide explains how to configure and use the reverse proxy functionality in NinjaX to route requests to backend services, including load balancing capabilities.

 ## Overview